Ramesusxd/Project-Gamer-VSCoin/README.md

 # Project-Gamer-VSCoin
-VSCoin is a Cryptocurrency Underdevelopment that will be Ethereum fueled and will be used to power an unique software ecosystem
+VSCoin is a Cryptocurrency that was developed that will be Ethereum fueled and will be used to power an unique software ecosystem